UNI-META/.github/profile/README.md

 #  <img src="https://user-images.githubusercontent.com/61543012/194732341-dd1f83d6-7d24-455c-8e61-4f8d68509426.png" height="35" width="35" align-items="center" justify-content="center" /> UNI-META
 The single brand for all hardware connectivity to the metaverse.
+Gamers go first.

 ## Everything you need to enter/exit the metaverse with awareness and control